neverware-mirrors/bind9/doc/dnssec-guide/troubleshooting.rst

 infrequent occasions when it is changed.

 However, in some circumstances you may need to explicitly configure your own trust anchor.
-As we saw in the :ref:`trust_anchors` section, whenever a DNSKEY is received by the validating resolver, it is compared to the list of keys the resolver explicitly trusts to see if further action is needed.
+As we saw in the :ref:`trust_anchors_description` section, whenever a DNSKEY is received by the validating resolver, it is compared to the list of keys the resolver explicitly trusts to see if further action is needed.
 If the two keys match, the validating resolver stops performing further verification and returns the answer(s) as validated.

 But what if the key file on the validating resolver is misconfigured or missing?
 Below we show some examples of log messages when things are not